Margo Price's New Video Shows All America Has to Offer

 How are you feeling about the state of the country now that the midterms are in the rearview mirror?

 I'm hopeful.
 I think it's great we've got the House [of Representatives].
-There were so many incredible women who won, and women of color, and I think it's great to have those voices represented.
+There were so many incredible women who won, and women of colour, and I think it's great to have those voices represented.
 Obviously I wish that the Senate race would've turned out differently, and that Tennessee would've been turned blue.
 But I think we're making progress.
 I don't identify with one political party.
 I've never considered myself one side or the other.
 I listen to each person individually, hear what they have to say, and make a decision based on that.
 But I know that the Republican Party right now is not representing my values and my beliefs, so I know we all really have to band together to support Democratic candidates and keep things balanced.
 I think people are fired up and I'm excited for the future.

 The video does a great job of communicating a unified message.